AlibabaCloudDocs/nas/intl.en-US/FAQ/SMB FAQ/Causes and solutions of SMB mount failures.md

 **Cause**

-The network connection fails.
+The network connection fails or the TCP/IP NetBIOS Helper service is not started.

 **Solution**

-You can check the network connection as follows:
+You can troubleshoot the issue as follows:

 1. Use the following ping command to check whether you can access the IP address of a mount point and ensure that the latency is within the expected range.